Ukraine and the Holocaust: A History of Loss and Remembrance

 Babyn Yar, a ravine in Kyiv, stands as one of the most haunting symbols of the Holocaust.
 It was here, over the course of two days—September 29 and 30, 1941—that nearly 34,000 Jews were executed in one of the largest mass shootings of the Holocaust.

 The atrocities did not stop there.
-During the Nazi occupation of Kyiv, Babyn Yar became a site of ongoing executions.
+During the Nazi occupation of Kyiv, Babyn Yar turned into a site of continuous mass killings.
 By the end of the war, around 100,000 people had been killed there, including Jews, Soviet prisoners of war, Roma, patients from psychiatric hospitals, and other civilians.
 Today, Babyn Yar is a central site of Holocaust remembrance in Ukraine, serving as a somber reminder of the horrors of war and genocide.

 Other Mass Execution Sites in Ukraine